aws/aws-for-fluent-bit/troubleshooting/debugging.md

  [ warn] [engine] failed to flush chunk '1-1647467985.551788815.flb', retry in 9 seconds: task_id=0, input=forward.1 > output=cloudwatch_logs.0 (out_id=0)
 ```

 Even if you see this message, you still have not lost logs yet.
 Since it will retry.
+Retries however can cause [Log Delay](#log-delay).
 You have lost logs if you see something like the following message:

 ```
 [2022/02/16 20:11:36] [ warn] [engine] chunk '1-1645042288.260516436.flb' cannot be retried: task_id=0, input=tcp.3 > output=cloudwatch_logs.1